-Now entering its 56th year, Quimby’s Cruising Guide has become known as the go-to resource for boaters traveling the rivers of America’s heartland — including the inland portion of The Great Loop.
+Now entering its 59th year, Quimby’s Cruising Guide has become the go-to resource for boaters traveling the rivers of America’s heartland — including the inland portion of The Great Loop.

 The 250-page, spiral-bound book covers 9,436 miles on 23 waterways and features more than 1,250 individual entries for marinas, docks, locks and dams, and fuel and service facilities.

-In addition, we off an informative email newsletter with the latest news for boaters cruising this area.
+In addition, we offer an informative email newsletter with the latest news for boaters cruising this area.

 Many boaters know about America’s Great Loop, the 5,500-mile water route around the eastern half of the US.
 However, there is also another fabulous — although smaller and much less known — loop in the interior of the country that is ideal for trailerable cruisers.
 The 1,043-mile trip down the Tennessee River, up the Ohio, and then up the Cumberland River to the head of navigation makes an ideal two-week trip for a 20 – 25ft boat that cruises at 25-30 mph… Read More